Azure/vscode-azureterraform/README.md

 - `azureTerraform.terminal` - Specifies terminal used to run Terraform commands.
 Valid settings are `cloudshell` or `integrated`.
 - `azureTerraform.files` - Indicates the files that should be synchronized to Azure CloudShell using the glob pattern string.
 By default `**/*.{rb,sh,tf,tfvars,txt,yml}`.
 - `azureTerraform.test.imageName` - Indicates the container to use to run the tests.
 By default: `microsoft/terraform-test`.
-- `"azureTerraform.test.aciName` - Indicates the name of the Azure Container Instance to use for testing.
+- `azureTerraform.test.aciName` - Indicates the name of the Azure Container Instance to use for testing.
 By default: `tf-test-aci`.
 - `azureTerraform.test.aciResourceGroup` - Indicates the name of the Resource Group to use for the ACI instance.
 By default: `tfTestResourceGroup`.
 - `azureTerraform.aciContainerGroup` - Indicates the name of the Container Group that host the ACI instance.
 By default: `tfTestContainerGroup`
 - `azureTerraform.test.location` - Indicates the location where to deploy the test container instance.
 By default: `westus`.